Statement of Purpose: Student Guidelines for Success

 Harvard In-Text Citation Samples:

 Despite the rules of academic writing that require students to capture full information when citing sources, sometimes, they cannot find some information.
 As indicated in the preceding sections, citation elements include the author’s full names, the year of publication, the PDF article’s title, the journal’s title, the journal’s volume and issue numbers, the page range, and the link or DOI number.
-Basically, this information reflects a scholarly, peer-reviewed journal article in the PDF format.
+Basically, this information reflects a scholarly, peer-reviewed journal article in PDF format.
 However, sometimes, writers may come across a PDF article without one or several elements.
 As a result, their citations would not be complete, as per the rules of how to cite a PDF article.
 Assuming the PDF article above (“Nurses’ Concerns About Using Information Systems: Analysis of Comments on a Computerized Nursing Care Plan System in Taiwan”) has no publication date, citations would read as follows:

 APA Reference With No Date: